Board Membership

 David Siegel has served on over a dozen corporate boards and has taken the Harvard Business School's executive program on board membership.
 Most boards are more dysfunctional than people would like to admit, and they have little or no structure to their process.
 David can come in and play a balancing role on your board, bringing a Bayesian and black-swan perspective, encouraging experiments and helping face new challenges.
 This is especially important when selecting a new CEO.
 Studies have confirmed that CEO pay is strongly linked to board member pay more than to other CEOs.
 There are many biases that affect boards.
 David Siegel can help you bring out the best in your team and prepare for the unexpected.

-It starts with some high-level consulting, to experiment with whether you like working with David.
+It starts with coaching, to experiment with whether you like working with David.
 Then, at some point it may be valuable to bring him onto the board to be part of the team at a higher level.
 This is true for start-ups as well as for mature companies.